 Presentation Skills: How to deal with the press, interview skills, performing on camera or on radio, self branding and confidence building

-Website/Social Media words: How to get your written message across clearly and succinctly.
+Website/Social Media: How to get your written message across clearly and succinctly.

 Video Content: Focus your message and present effectively

-Susan has had a long and varied career in the media.
-She spent seven years writing Which? reports in the 70s and has freelanced ever since, contributing regularly to magazines and newspapers including The Times and The Daily Telegraph, where she was travel editor of The Weekend Magazine.
+Susan has had a long and varied career in the media: seven years writing Which? reports at Consumers' Association before freelancing, for a wide range of magazines and newspapers including The Times and The Daily Telegraph, where she was travel editor of The Weekend Magazine.

 A reporter for BBC Radio 4 Breakaway for 12 years, Susan also presented the Food and Drink programme for BBC2.